Fludizz/Simple-PHP-Gallery/README.md

 ============
 * A linux box
 * A webserver able to use PHP
-* imagemagick
+* imagemagick locally or GDlib on the server.
 * (optional) Shell access to your (linux) webserver

 Setup & Install
 ===============
 There are two ways to get your gallery online:
-* Local generation
+* Local Imagemagick generation
   Your machine runs linux and has imagemagick (preferred).
 This method prevents loading your webservers CPU.
 After generating everything locally, you simply upload the result to publish it.
-This method also doesn't require shell access to the webserver.

-* Remote generation
+* Remote GDlib generation
-  Use the webserver which runs linux and has imagemagick.
-Caution: This method can generate a considerable load on your webserver during generation.

-Either way, both use the same procedure:
+  The webserver generates all the required images on-demand.
+It writes each generated image to disk and will never generate the same image twice.
+  This method will cause any first request for an image to take a little longer as it generates the images on the fly!

+Local Imagemagick generation:
-1. Create a folder and copy 'index.php', 'config.php' and 'genimg.sh' into it
+1. Create a folder and copy all PHP and CSS files and 'genimg.sh' into it
 2. Edit config.php to match your desired directory structure and set the title
 3. Create the subfolder containing the fullsize images (default 'full')
 4. Copy all fullsize images to this subfolder